 Administrative and Financial Support

-11. Administrative support will come from the Association General Secretary.
+11. Administrative support will come from the Regimental Headquarters.

-12. The Committee will have a budget allocation to cover incidental expenditure in line with other such Committees, with all expenditure being agreed through the Board of Trustees.
-All expenditure must be in accordance with the Financial Controls Policy and Schedule of Delegated Financial Authority.
-Wherever possible, funding will be sought from external sources via grants and sponsorship.
+12. The Committee will have a budget allocation to cover expenditure in line with other such Committees, with all expenditure being agreed through the Board of Trustees.

 13. The Heritage & Chattels sub-Committee will meet four times a year at a time that allows for a report to be made to the following Board of Trustees meeting.